NannyML/nannyml/docs/how_it_works/business_value.rst

 for examples of how to normalize the business value metric.

-.. _`sklearn confusion matrix representation`: https://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html
+.. _`sklearn confusion matrix convention`: https://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html